niklas-may/svgpipe/README.md

 # svgpipe

 A flexible wrapper arround svgo for furher SVG processing or to add addtional files.
-Svgpipe comes with predefined strategies, but it is easy to create your own.
+Svgpipe comes with predefined handlers, but it is easy to create your own.
 For example, build an icon component based on your SVG files.

 ## Installation